mrunyan1/splicing_quantification/README.md

 This repository contains scripts to run the splicing quantification tools Leafcutter, rMATS and SpliSER.
-The output from rMATS and Leafcutter is processed to obtain PSI (percent splice-in) values for all splice sites.
-The results from each tool are also formatted as a "splice table" to be used with machine learning models such as SpliceAI.
+The output from rMATS and Leafcutter is processed to convert PSI (percent splice-in) values exons or introns to splice-site PSI values.
+The results from each tool are also formatted as a "splice table" which maps each splice-site (and PSI value) to its respective transcript.

 ## Setup
 1. Clone this repository and move into the project directory: